Chart Color Schemes

 Infrastructure

-Moora has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Moora has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified one major project expected to impact the region: Bindoon Bypass.
-Key projects include WA Police Satellite Technology Upgrade, Sam Kerr Football Centre, Queens Park Regional Open Space, and Western Australia Agricultural Supply Chain Improvements.
-The following list details those most relevant.
+Other notable projects include WA Police Satellite Technology Upgrade, Sam Kerr Football Centre and Queens Park Regional Open Space, along with Western Australia Agricultural Supply Chain Improvements.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.